roshaan005/roshaan005/README.md

 <h1 align="center">Hi 👋, I'm Roshan Jalil</h1>
 <h2 align="center">A high school senior and web developer from Pakistan</h2>
 <p> I have been learning how to code for 5 years now, my interests mainly revolve around web-technologies and mathematics.
 I have also been studying Quantum Computing and Cryptography.
-I look forward to work on tech projects in the healthcare and education sector, and continue to learn more about the world of technology!</p?
+I look forward to working on tech projects in the healthcare and education sector, and continue to learn more about the world of technology!</p?
 <br>